Northern Attitude: Release

 Kahan teased "Northern Attitude" in August 2022, a few weeks before the official release, on TikTok to preview his third album, Stick Season.
 The clip has over 1.1 million views and 200 thousand likes.
 It significantly heightened the excitement for the official release of the song in September 2022.

 The day Kahan received his first Grammy nomination, for Best New Artist, he released a new version of "Northern Attitude" with Hozier.
 Kahan shared his excitement about working with Hozier, one of his biggest musical inspirations, through Twitter.
 On TikTok, he playfully insisted that fans should only listen to the new version featuring Hozier, declaring that the original solo version is off-limits.
 Kahan and Hozier held several live performances of the song in late 2023, including a rendition at Kahan's Nashville show in early October.

 "Northern Attitude" is scheduled to be released as a 7-inch vinyl exclusively in Canada on November 27, 2024; it features both solo and duet versions of the song.

+Personnel

+Personnel taken from Northern Attitude single.